-The description of the solution workflow for churn prediction can be found on the Use Cases page in section “Customer Intelligence”.
-Please, refer to the Churn Prediction use case (not the Churn Analysis use case).
+The description of the solution workflow for churn prediction can be found on the on the webpage, Churn Prediction use case (not the Churn Analysis use case).

 Another classic use case based on CRM data is customer segmentation.
 Here the goal is to separate the different customers in groups, based on one of the three following strategies:

 - a rule system directly generated from the business knowledge,